alecccg03/fireship.io/content/courses/js/101-basics.md

   <h6>Which term does NOT describe JavaScript?</h6>
 </quiz-modal>

-Let's a quick look at 100 essential concepts that every developer should know.
+Let's take a quick look at 100 essential concepts that every developer should know.
 At this point, you don't need to understand everything.
 Just get a feel for the topics and we'll dive deeper throughout the course.
 Come back to this lesson at end and it should make a lot more sense.

 If you want to learn more about a topic, check out the [MDN's JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) content - it is the unofficial JS documentation.